b2slab/diffuStats/README.md

 ## Get started

-`diffusion` is suitable for medium-sized networks (thousands of nodes) and is conceived to be used in biological networks.
+`diffuStats` is suitable for medium-sized networks (thousands of nodes) and is conceived to be used in biological networks.

 Get started by looking at the package help

 ```
-?diffusion
+?diffuStats
 ```